๐ฎEmail address

 Content

-Service email address
+Service mailbox address

-Enter the mailbox you need to service; this is a required field.
+Enter the mailbox you need to service.
+This is a required field.

 SMTP sending settings